 Much is said about a parent’s unconditional love, and I would surmise that the same can be said about a child’s love for his parents.
 Kids can be some of the most forgiving people.
 We make mistakes and even blame ourselves, yet they continue to love us with no hesitation.

-Before you feel too terrible about what you did, what you didn’t do, or what you could’ve or shouldn’t have done or all the talk clouding your mind, remember that blame is hardly productive.
-Assess the situation, learn from it, and take action instead.
+Before you feel too terrible about what you did, what you didn’t do, or what you could’ve or shouldn’t have done or the talk clouding your mind, blame is hardly productive.
+Assess the situation, learn from it, and act instead.

-How does blame factor into your life?
+How does mom guilt and blame factor into your life?
 Let us know in the comments below!